hyperledger/identus-mediator/README.md

 ### MongoDB In the cloud

-Using the Mongodb from cloud-like MongoDB Atlas.
+Use the Mongodb from the cloud like MongoDB Atlas.
 You will need to create the table and indexes before starting the backend service.
 See the file `initdb.js`.

 ## Deploy